AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Objects/Object lifecycle/Configuration elements.md

 # Configuration elements

-This topic describes the elements used to configure lifecycle rules for objects.
+This topic describes the elements that can be configured in lifecycle rules for objects.

-Lifecycle configuration files are in XML format.
+The configuration file of a lifecycle rule for objects is in the XML format.
 Example:

 ```
 <LifecycleConfiguration>